Yashu1205/Yashu1205/README.md

 - 👋 Hi, I’m @Yashu1205
 - 👀 I’m interested in full-stack development.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning React and Redux.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to explore new technologies.

 - 📫 How to reach me ...

 <!---